iXedium/satisfactory-playground/REFACTORING.md

 - Style props allow for customization while maintaining consistent defaults
 - Components preserve the exact functionality of the original implementation
 - Testing is performed after each component extraction to ensure no regression
+- **Styling must be preserved exactly as in the original components, with no visual changes**

 ## Integration Testing